Landmark Bancorp (NASDAQ:LARK) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Landmark Bancorp (NASDAQ:LARK – Free Report) in a research note released on Friday.
-The firm issued a hold rating on the financial services provider’s stock.
+Equities research analysts at StockNews.com assumed coverage on shares of Landmark Bancorp (NASDAQ:LARK – Get Free Report) in a report released on Saturday.
+The brokerage set a “hold” rating on the financial services provider’s stock.

-Separately, TheStreet upgraded Landmark Bancorp from a c rating to a b rating in a report on Wednesday, January 31st.
+Separately, TheStreet raised shares of Landmark Bancorp from a “c” rating to a “b” rating in a research report on Wednesday, January 31st.

 Institutional Trading of Landmark Bancorp